The Effects and Recovery from Founders Syndrome

 Interim Coordination Between Board and Staff

 1. Emergency contacts for the staff.
-Staff should be given names and phone numbers of at least two board members whom can be contacted if needed.
-These two members should brief the entire board on the nature of any emergency calls from staff, if calls were made.
+Staff should be given the names and phone numbers of at least two board members who can be contacted if needed.
+These two members should brief the entire board on the nature of any emergency calls from staff if calls were made.

 2. Board and staff meetings.
 Depending on the size of the organization, have weekly meetings of full staff (if small) or all managers (if large) during the transition until a new chief executive is hired.
 Have a board member attend the meetings.
 Have a staff member (acting chief executive, or the current top reports, or rotate among top reports) attend portions of the board meetings.

-3. Coming up to speed on chief executive’s current activities in the organization.
-Have the current chief executive ask all staff members to update a “todo” list of their current major activities over the past month, planned activities over the coming two months and any major issues they’re having now.
-These todo lists will serve to coordinate work details during the transition and help update the new chief executive come up to speed.
+3. Coming up to speed on the chief executive’s current activities in the organization.
+Have the current chief executive ask all staff members to update a “to-do” list of their current major activities over the past month, planned activities over the coming two months, and any major issues they’re having now.
+These to-do lists will serve to coordinate work details during the transition and help update the new chief executive to come up to speed.

 4. Authorization lists.
 Decide who will issue paychecks and sign off on them during the transition.
 Often, the board treasurer and/or secretary will conduct this sign-off role.

 5. A board member should meet with the current chief executive once a week before he/she goes.
 Review the status of work activities, any current issues, etc.

 1. Advertise the position – Post ads in classified sections of local major newspapers.
 In the ads, include the job title, general responsibilities, minimum skills and/or education required, whom they should send a resume to if they are interested, and by when.
 Mention the role to customers.
 Send cover letters and job descriptions to professional organizations.
 Be sure to mention the role to all staff to see if they have any favorite candidates.